kevin-giftson/yolo_webapp/README.md

 ## Prerequisites
 Before running the app, ensure you have the following installed:
-- Python 3.x
+- Python 3.10
 - Flask
 - OpenCV
-- YOLOv5 or YOLOv3 weights
+- YOLOv8 weights

 ## Installation